yacy/yacy_webclient_authentication/readme.txt

 The server attribute within the searchpage_template_yaml4 must point to the location of this file on a php-enabled server.

+WORKFLOW
+The authorization is done in an external system (i.e. LDAP server like Active Directory).
+The external system names access domains for the user which is matched with collection names in this module.

 HOW TO INSTALL
 - copy this file on a web space with a php interpreter
 - modify the php.ini file and set the attribute allow_url_fopen to 1